talgat-sabyrov/A-StarSearchAlgorithmTask/README.md

 ![alt text](https://github.com/talgat-sabyrov/A-StarSearchAlgorithmTask/blob/master/Tiles.png)

-An automated player that determines the color choice for each move is implemented.
+An automated player that determines the color choice for each move is developed.
 The goal is to determine the amount of moves and the sequence of the colors chosen by the player over the course of a game.

 For the solution A* algorithm was used.